microsoft/FluidFramework/docs/team/2020-02-team-update.md

 * [GitHub project](https://github.com/microsoft/FluidFramework/projects/13)

 The goal is to make sure the Fluid Framework can support the various code upgrade scenarios.
-The core idea is that when the loaded runtime needs to update to a new version, one of the clients can propose that new code to be used, and all clients of that document will reload with the newer code.
+The core idea is that when the loaded container needs to update to a new version, one of the clients can propose that new code to be used, and all clients of that document will reload with the newer code.